MoaazGaballah/blockly-games/Build.md

-Blockly Games needs to be built before it may be run.
-This is in contrast with [Blockly](https://github.com/google/blockly/) which includes compiled binaries checked into the repository.
+Developers of Blockly Games need to build the project in order to make changes.

 ## Get the Code